Listen to this article:

 Better Mental Health

 If you struggle with anxiety, depression, or chronic stress, aerial yoga can be even better than traditional yoga.
 Like all forms of yoga, even a single hour-long aerial yoga class can trigger neurotransmitter production (specifically, GABA levels) that make you happier.
 But more importantly, this practice can combat stress by quite literally turning your mood upside down.
 Inverted poses are extra useful for creating a more positive outlook, boosting creativity, and releasing chronic worry.
-Not only is aerial yoga fun and playful, but it is relaxing enough to incorporate in your weekly stress-relief routines.
+Not only is aerial yoga fun and playful, but it is relaxing enough to incorporate into your weekly stress-relief routines.

 How often should you do aerial yoga?